nikmedoed/nikmedoed.github.io/README.md

 To build the site locally run `hugo` and open `public/index.html`.

+The contact form posts to a Formspree endpoint defined in `config.toml` under `params.formspree_endpoint`.
+Replace the placeholder value with your own URL if you want submitted messages delivered to your email.

 Feel free to explore the code or get in touch if you have questions!